aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 1. In a different browser tab, return to your Wild Rydes application and  sign-in if you're not already signed in.
 After signing in, you should be redirected to `/app`

-1. Open your browser's developer console and browse to the console log output section.
+1. Open your [browser's developer console](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console) and browse to the console log output section.

 1. Look for the console log to say `Cognito User Identity Token:` and a long string beneath the message.

 1. Copy the long string to your clipboard without the intro message.
+You will need to copy across multiple lines to fully copy the token in its entirety.

 1. Go back to previous tab where you have just finished creating the Authorizer.